Exodromy: Introduction

-\item We then show that the stratified homotopy type of a spectral \topos can be computed by ungluing to the toposic décollage, forming the homotopy type objectwise to get a spatial décollage, and then regluing to a profinite stratified space.
+\item We then show that the stratified homotopy type of a spectral \topos stratified by a finite poset can be computed by ungluing to the toposic décollage, forming the homotopy type objectwise to get a spatial décollage, and then regluing to a profinite stratified space.